-All inquiries from the media should be referred to the CEO.
-An employee may not speak to the media as an official or unofficial spokesperson of the Agency without prior clearance from the CEO.
+All inquiries from the media should be referred to the CEO or the Local Area Executive Director, as appropriate.
+An employee may not speak to the media as an official or unofficial spokesperson of the Agency without prior clearance from the CEO or the Local Area Executive Director.

-Should an employee receive a media inquiry, he/she should respond: "I do not have the authority to respond to your request.
-Please refer your question to the CEO."
+Should an employee receive a media inquiry, they should respond:

+"I do not have the authority to respond to your request.
+Please refer your question to the CEO or the Local Area Executive Director."